pattobrien/crafting_interpreters/README.md

 In practice, you typically want to bind `sayName` to the _original instance_ that the referenced method was bound to.

+### Class Constructors

+Excerpts from the book (regarding constructors):

+"I find them one of the trickiest parts of a language to design, and if you peer closely at most other languages, you’ll see cracks around object construction where the seams of the design don’t quite fit together perfectly.
+Maybe there’s something intrinsically messy about the moment of birth."

+"Languages have a variety of notations for the chunk of code that sets up a new object for a class.
+C++, Java, and C# use a method whose name matches the class name.
+Ruby and Python call it init()."

 ## Notes for a "Dream" PL

 - pattern matching